efrecon/machinery/README.md

 if you want to make sure images are already present when your machine is being put into action.
 For example, `docker-compose` will sometimes timeout the first time that it schedules components as image downloading takes too long.

+#### `compose`

+`compose` should be a list of dictionaries that will, each, reference a `docker-compose` project file.
+Each dictionary must have a key called `file` that contains the path to the compose project file.
+A relative path will be understood as relative to the directory containing the YAML description file, thus allowing you to easily copy and/or transfer entire hierarchies of files.
+Additionally, a key called `options` can be specified and it will contain a list of additional options that will be passed to `docker-compose up`.
+By default, all project files are brought up with the option `-d` to start their components in the background.

 ## Giving it a quick test